Archive How Can I See My Kid’s Text Messages?

 Table of contents:

-Your child might be texting someone you don’t approve of, or somebody you don’t know at all.
+Your child might be texting someone you don’t approve of or somebody you don’t know at all.
 If you react to their habit of texting all the time, they might even get sneaky and try to hide it, texting while you’re not in sight.
-They may not even be sending or receiving inappropriate texts, but the fact of the matter is you can never be sure if they’re safe.
-What many parents wish to do is to see their child’s text messages, to make sure nothing out of the ordinary or unsuitable is happening right under their noses.
+They may not even be sending or receiving inappropriate texts.
+But you can never be sure if they’re safe.
+Many parents are wondering what app they can use to monitor their child’s text messages to make sure nothing out of the ordinary or unsuitable is happening right under their noses.

-Below, we will explore the different ways you can monitor your child’s texts on their Android or iOS phones, and the best apps you can use to do this.
+Below, we will explore different ways you can monitor your child’s texts on their Android or iOS phones and the best apps to track text messages.

-If your child has an iPhone, there are a couple of built-in ways for you to be able to see their iMessages.
+If you’re wondering how to monitor your child’s text messages on iPhone, there are a couple of built-in ways for you to be able to see their iMessages.

 Through iCloud